oneapi-src/oneAPI-samples/Libraries/oneDNN/getting_started/README.md

 ./bin/simple_model
 ```

-By default the sample uses oneAPI DPC++ Compiler and can execute on CPUs or
+By default the sample uses oneAPI DPC++/C++ Compiler and can execute on CPUs or
 Intel GPUs.
 You can build the sample with CPU support with other compilers
 and threading runtimes:
 * GNU C++ Compiler and GNU OpenMP runtime